-The Sancta Sophia College Council, Principal, Staff and Student leaders acknowledge the fine work undertaken by Elizabeth Broderick and the Project Team over the past year in their review of the current culture of the Colleges at the University of Sydney.
+The Sancta Sophia College Council, Principal, Staff and Student leaders acknowledge the fine work undertaken by Elizabeth Broderick and the Project Team (in 2017-18) in their review of the culture of the Colleges at the University of Sydney

 We stand united and accept all the findings of the Cultural Review without reservation.
 We appreciate that there needs to be a shift in the way we do some things at College and we will work with determination to develop our responses to the recommendations to ensure a safer community for all our students and for all students at other residential Colleges at the University of Sydney.
 We will work with the University and other Colleges to develop and implement all the recommendations.
 At Sancta, we understand that we need to continue to evolve to remain relevant and dynamic.
 We are deeply committed to the renewal process.

-In the Sancta specific report, see here, the Project Team sets out its understanding of the prevailing cultural life of Sancta Sophia College, and acknowledges that for the majority the overall College experience is positive and rewarding.
+In the Sancta specific report, the Project Team sets out its understanding of the prevailing cultural life of Sancta Sophia College and acknowledges that for the majority the overall College experience is positive and rewarding.
 The report outlines our many strengths and recognises that our focus has been on developing the College’s culture, saying:

 “Sancta Sophia College is an important and impressive institution within the College and University of Sydney community.
 It has a rich and proud history and its graduates have contributed across a range of fields and disciplines to enhance life for Australians and for others around the world.
 While Sancta Sophia College nurtures the intellectual and cultural minds of its students, it also offers students spiritual growth and support through its Catholic foundation…